Simple-Innovation/simple-azure-function-pnp-template/README.md

 Built using https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-typescript?tabs=azure-cli%2Cbrowser as a guide.

-The big issue here is that Azure Functions do not currently support ESM but PnP does.
+The big issue here is that Azure Functions do not currently support ESM except by using node command line flags which cannot be specified for Azure Functions and PnP JS Core V3 only supports ESM.

+However the nightly build of PnP JS Core has introduced support for using ESM without experimental flags so this version uses that [nightly build](https://www.npmjs.com/package/@pnp/sp/v/3.1.0-v3nightly.20220228).

 ## Build